 7. Stop seeking perfection

-Here’s an important lesson you need to know if you’re going to be successful as a single mompreneur: perfection is a lie.
+Here’s an important lesson you need to know if you’re going to be successful in your business: perfection is a lie.

 In fact, it’s going to be downright messy at times.
 Nevertheless, you can make it work if you stick with it.

-And if this post helped you, be sure to share it with another mom who’s trying to find her mompreneur groove!
+And if this post helped you, be sure to pin and share it!